Understanding the Different Types of Worms which can Affect Dogs and How to De-worm your Dog

 Adult tapeworms anchor themselves to the gut wall and feed on the dog’s blood.
 Unsurprisingly, a heavy infestation can cause anaemia (low blood cells), lethargy, loss of appetite and a dull lifeless coat.
 Unlike roundworms, tapeworms are generally a problem of adult animals.

 Tapeworms can also damage human health.
-The common ones such as the mouse and flea tapeworms are thankfully relatively harmless, but Echinococcus granulosus is a less common tapeworm that can cause serious problems.
+The common ones such as the mouse and flea tapeworms are thankfully relatively harmless, but Echinococcus granulosus is a less common tapeworm that can cause serious health problems.

 Whipworms (Trichuris vulpis)

 Whipworms are long, thin (whip-shaped) worms that live in the dog's colon and are not visible to the naked eye.
 They attach themselves to the intestinal walls and feed off of them which may, in turn, cause intestinal bleeding.
-Common symptoms of whipworm infestation are anaemia, weight loss, flatulence, diarrhoea with blood or mucus in the stool and lack of energy.

 Preventative measures such as immediate removal of faeces from the garden and regular testing of your dog’s faeces to check for infestation are important.